Find out more about national, local and international services:

 A charity working to prevent young suicide – for children and young people under 35, who are experiencing thoughts of suicide, and those supporting them.

 If you are worried about someone you are caring for you can check out their online information

 Or ring their helpline – HOPELINEUK: 0800 068 4141

-Rethink provides expert, accredited advice and information to those affected by mental health problems in England and has dedicated pages for carers, families and friends with specific advice for those supporting someone with mental health issues.
+Rethink provides expert, accredited advice and information to those affected by mental health problems in England and has dedicated pages for carers, families and friends within a carers’ hub section.